Proposals for 2024 Dual Perspectives

 The person submitting the proposal must be an active member of SfN.
 The proposer must be prepared to provide a conflict of interest (COI) disclosure for each speaker.
 A relevant COI is a financial relationship to a product or device from a commercial interest associated with the topic on which one is speaking.
 A commercial interest is defined as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
 Relationships with governmental agencies (e.g., NIH), nonprofits or universities do not have to be disclosed.
 An example of the COI form that is required from each participant is available via PDF.

 It is required that you name in your proposal a moderator (perhaps yourself) who has agreed to be responsible for the event and speakers.
 The person submitting the proposal must be a member of SfN.
 Speakers may be SfN members or nonmembers.
-The moderator’s responsibilities include entering required submission information for the entire session and making sure that all speakers have returned necessary logistical and programming information (i.e., disclosure forms, audiovisual needs) to SfN.
+The moderator’s responsibilities include entering required submission information for the entire session, obtaining consent from all speakers about their in person presentation requirement as well as whether they consent to the presentation being livestreamed to the virtual audience, and making sure that all speakers have returned necessary logistical and programming information (i.e., disclosure forms, audiovisual needs) to SfN.

 During the submission and review process, the proposer (if different from the moderator) will be the primary contact.
 After acceptance into the annual meeting program, the moderator becomes the primary contact and, furthermore, is responsible for relaying any and all important information to and from the other speakers.